A rectangular additive convolution for polynomials: Introduction

 \section{Introduction}

 This paper introduces the rectangular additive convolution to the theory of finite free probability.
-The motivation for a finite analogue of free probability came from a series of works that used the idea of a ``polynomial convolution'' as a way to understand the effect of certain differential operators on the largest root of a real-rooted polynomial \cite{convolutions4, IF3, IF4}.
-One interesting property of the bounds developed in these papers is that each was asymptotically tight, a fact that was not readily explained by the methods involved.
-This brought forth the idea that there was an underlying connection to the asymptotic results (in particular, free probability).
+The motivation for a finite analogue of free probability came from a series of works that used expected characteristic polynomials to study certain combinatorial problems in linear algebra \cite{convolutions4, IF3, IF4}.
+It is well known that the characteristic polynomial of a Hermitian matrix $A$ is the real-rooted polynomial $\chi_A(x) = \mydet{x \ident- A}$, and in \cite{IF3} the authors showed that one could analyze the effect of certain random perturbations on $A$ by studying the effect of certain differential operators applied to $\chi_A(x)$.
+In particular, they showed that any valid bounds on the largest root of the transformed polynomials could be translated into statements about the randomly perturbed matrix.
+In \cite{convolutions4}, the same authors showed that these differential operators were actually a special case of a more general class of ``polynomial convolutions" and they introduced a technique for deriving bounds on the largest root under certain convolutions.
+One interesting property of the bounds that came from this technique was that they had quite similar form to known identities from free probability.
 This idea was strengthened by the realization that the major tools used in proving these bounds had striking similarities to tools in free probability.

 The connection was formalized in \cite{ffmain}, where it was shown that the inequalities derived for two of the convolutions studied in \cite{convolutions4} --- the symmetric additive and multiplicative convolutions --- converge to the $R$- and $S$-transform identities of free probability (respectively).
 Since the release of \cite{ffmain}, a number of advances have been made in understanding the relationship between free probability and polynomial convolutions, most notably the work of Arizmendi and Perales \cite{cumulants} in developing a combinatorial framework for finite free probability using finite free cumulants (the approach in \cite{ffmain} is primarily analytic).